Luis-Licea/zwim/manual-generator/zwim.1.md

 `alter|a` _language words..._

-> Remove unwanted language sections and translations from the dictionary entry before viewing it.
+> Alter the search results by filtering relevant language sections and translations from the dictionary entry before
+> viewing it.

 `alter-all|aa` _words..._